Over in the western part of Lando lives Dr. Armando Alijandro Moreau who owns the Lando Unique Zoo.

 Armando is a genius with DNA and a technique known as 'vivisection'.

+Using these techniques, he has come to own one of the most unique collections of animals you have ever seen.
 The thing you will notice most about each of his animals is how much each one has features of human hands.

 Here are just a few, but if you visit the zoo, there are literally hundreds more!